 White French hybrid that is widely planted in the Midwest.
 Productive and easy to grow.
 This variety can be used for still, sparkling, and ice wine.

-White French hybrid that is gaining popularity throughout the Midwest.
-Produces a fruity white wine that we find is great for blending or on some occasions as a varietal.
-Shares some characteristics with its parent Gewurztraminer.
+White French hybrid that is gaining in popularity throughout the Midwest.
+Produces a fruity white wine that we find is a great for blending or on some occasions as a varietal.
+Shares some characteristics with it's parent Gewurztraminer.